Junee Library - Award-Winning Library Design

-The library design has been planned to meet the needs of the rapidly changing and dynamic role of a local library within this rural community, providing space to cater for the breadth of community needs in age, purpose and interest and to allow after hours access and flexible use.
+This award-winning library design was planned to meet the needs of the rapidly changing and dynamic role of a local library within this rural community, providing space to cater for the breadth of community needs in age, purpose and interest, and to allow after hours access and flexible use.

 The environmental systems employ radically simple night sky cooling air conditioning, chilled and heated slab, automated stack ventilation and southern natural lighting.
 This valuable piece of community architecture has been embraced locally and nationally for its radically simple green design.